edinburgh-napier/SET09102/notes/unit1_code_quality/design_patterns.md

    * **Strategy**: Defines a family of algorithms and makes them interchangeable, allowing the algorithm to vary independently of the client using it.
-   * **Command**: Encapsulates a request or action as an object, thereby allowing parameterization of clients with queues, requests, or operations.
+   * **Command**: Encapsulates a request or action as an object, thereby allowing parameterisation of clients with queues, requests, or operations.
    * **Template Method**: Defines the skeleton of an algorithm in the base class but allows subclasses to override specific steps of the algorithm.
-   * **State**: Allows an object to change its behavior when its internal state changes, appearing as if the object has changed its class.
+   * **State**: Allows an object to change its behaviour when its internal state changes, appearing as if the object has changed its class.
    * **Chain of Responsibility**: Passes a request along a chain of handlers, allowing multiple objects to handle the request or none at all.
-   * **Mediator**: Centralizes communication between objects, reducing direct dependencies and simplifying interactions between classes.
+   * **Mediator**: Centralises communication between objects, reducing direct dependencies and simplifying interactions between classes.
    * **Visitor**: Separates algorithms from the objects on which they operate, allowing new operations to be added without modifying the objects.